hugeandbulk/kumar/README.md

 # kumar

+Which encoding is best?

+Binary Encoding: Initially, categories are encoded as Integer and then converted into binary code, then the digits from that binary string are placed into separate columns.
+This method is quite preferable when there is more categories.

+Does UTF-8 support all languages?

+UTF-8 supports all languages and alphabets, including Asian languages and their character depth.
+It is a widely supported and flexible character encoding.

 What is the full form of Unicode?

 The full form of Unicode is Universal Character Encoding Standard.
 Unicode is a character encoding standard that is designed to represent all characters used in written language worldwide.